mjoniec/Proj2_Planes/README.md

 - can be paired with: simulated, powershell or docker type of backend
 - source with separate readme https://github.com/mjoniec/UI/tree/main/Proj2_Planes

-## localhost docker compose
+## docker compose localhost

-- !!! needs to be updated after multiple code changes !!!
+- !!! work in progress !!!
-- traffic api + multiple airport and plane services
+- traffic api + multiple airport and plane services hosted on dockerized environment
-- hosted on docker containers
+- make sure contents of docker-compose_localhost.yml is copied to docker-compose.yml before launching the script - thats the only file docker-compose up command will take
-- all launched by executing: PowerShell C:\...\Planes\HostedServices> Docker Compose - docker-compose up
+- all launched by executing: PowerShell C:\...\Planes> docker-compose up
 - http://localhost:8880/api/TrafficInfo

 ## localhost on premises powershell